 Piedmont Historical Society

 The Piedmont Historical Society welcomes you to Piedmont, Alabama!
-We hope you enjoy your stay at the Roberts Home Museum “Night in the Museum” Hotel.
+We hope you enjoy your stay at the Roberts Home Museum “Night in the Museum” Hotel, which was listed as an Alabama Historical Commision 2019 HISTORIC LANDMARK and SITE!
 Yes, you are staying in a museum for the night; just like the 2006 movie “Night at the Museum” featuring actors Ben Stiller and the late Robin Williams!

 This museum has been known as the Dailey-McCollister Roberts Home.
 Major Jacob Forney Dailey built this home for his daughter, Mary Catherine Dailey, around 1880.
 Mary Catherine was wed to Alexander McCollister.
 At this time it was the only house in the area of West Ladiga Street.
 This is one of Piedmont’s oldest and best preserved homes.
 Mr. and Mrs. McCollister had two daughters, Grace Moody McCollister born in 1884 and Addie McCollister Barlow born in 1886.